How to use Konva with Rough.js

-For my ImgReview app I wanted to use custom shapes with a hand-drawn, sketchy, appearance.
-They look nice and could add unique touch to your work:
+For my ImgReview app, I wanted to use custom shapes with a hand-drawn, sketchy appearance.
+They look great and add a unique touch to your work:

-I’m already using Konva as my main graphic library, which makes my life easier by simplifying work with canvas.
+I’m already using Konva as my main graphics library because it simplifies working with the canvas.

 const roughCanvas = rough.canvas(document.getElementById('myCanvas'));